4d/docs/docs/FormObjects/properties_DataSource.md

 This property specifies, in the context of a field or variable associated with a list of values, the type of contents to save:

-- **Save as Value** (default option): the value of the item chosen in the list by the user is saved directly.
+- **Save as Value** or **Selected item value** (default option): the value of the item chosen in the list by the user is saved directly.
 For example, if the user chooses the value "Blue", then this value is saved in the field.
-- **Save as Reference**: the reference of the choice list item is saved in the object.
-This reference is the numeric value associated with each item either through the *itemRef* parameter of the `APPEND TO LIST` or `SET LIST ITEM` commands, or in the lists editor.
+- **Save as Reference** or **Selected item reference**: the reference of the choice list item is saved in the object.
+This reference is the numeric value associated with each item either through the *itemRef* parameter of the [`APPEND TO LIST`](https://doc.4d.com/4dv19/help/command/en/page376.html) or [`SET LIST ITEM`](https://doc.4d.com/4dv19/help/command/en/page385.html) commands, or in the list editor.

 This option lets you optimize memory usage: storing numeric values in fields uses less space than storing strings.
 It also makes it easier to translate applications: you just create multiple lists in different languages but with the same item references, then load the list based on the language of the application.

 Using this property requires compliance with the following principles:

 - To be able to store the reference, the field or variable data source must be of the Number type (regardless of the type of value displayed in the list).
+The [expression](properties_Object.md#expression-type) property is automatically set.
 - Valid and unique references must be associated with list items.
-- If you use this property for a [drop-down list](dropdownList_Overview.md), it must be associated with a field.
+- If you use this property for a [drop-down list](dropdownList_Overview.md), it must be associated with a field or a variable.

 #### JSON Grammar